bnnm/wwiser-utils/doc/NAMES.md

 ## TL;DR
 Quick guide to (possibly) get extra names:
-- put all files that may contain names inside in some dir, the more the merrier
+- put files that may contain names inside in some dir, the more the merrier
-  - binary files with names are ok too
+  - binary files with names, executables (.exe/so/main/xex/eboot/etc), decompressed files, etc
-  - make sure they are decompressed first (like for Unreal Engine use gildor's package decompressor/extractor/etc)
-  - binary that *don't* have names are ok too, but the more files the more noise/bad names you may get, try to trim down when possible
-    - for example, remove all texture/shader/model files
-  - also add the executable (.exe/so/main/xex/eboot/etc) too
+  - avoid including textures/shaders/models/etc
   - some executables like main/xex/eboot/exe should be decompressed first (ask in hcs64/discord, or just won't worry)
   - if the game is HUGE you may want to only try some files at a time (for example ~10GB) as it'll take a long time otherwise.
 - zip all files into a single file with the "no compression option"